jmerkle1/MerkleLabGIS/README.md

 result <- ExtractDailySNODAS(XYdata = pts_sf,
                              datesname = "dates",
-                             Metrics = c("SWE", "SnowDepth"))
+                             Metrics = c("SWE", "SnowDepth"),
+                             num_cores = 10)

 ```

 ### Extract Annual DAYMET
-The Extract Annual DAYMET function processes data from DAYMET to extract specific metrics for given geographic points and dates.
-Provide point spatial data, desired DAYMET metrics ("Maxprcp","Maxswe","Maxtmax","Maxtmin","Meanprcp","Meanswe","Meantmax","Meantmin","Medianprcp","Medianswe","Mediantmax","Mediantmin"), and a date range to run the DAYMET function.
+The Extract Annual DAYMET function processes data from DAYMET to extract specific metrics for given geographic points and dates.To use this function, you need to provide the following inputs:

+1. **point_data**: Spatial data representing the geographic points for which you want to extract daily DAYMET metrics.
+2. **start_date**: This is the beginning of the date range from which you want to start extracting the metric.
+3. **end_date**: This indicates the end of the date range up to which you want to extract the metric.
+4. **metric_name**: Specify the metrics you are interested in ("Maxprcp","Maxswe","Maxtmax","Maxtmin","Meanprcp","Meanswe","Meantmax","Meantmin","Medianprcp","Medianswe","Mediantmax","Mediantmin").

 ```
 #Sample data
 points <- data.frame(id = c(1, 2), x = c(-108.36312, -109.36312),  y = c(45.54731, 45.54731)) %>%
   sf::st_as_sf(coords = c("x", "y"), crs = 4326)

-maxprcp<- ExtractDAYMET(points, start_date = "2005-01-01",
+maxprcp<- ExtractDAYMET(point_data= points, start_date = "2005-01-01",
                         end_date = "2010-01-01", metric_name = "Maxprcp")
 ```

 ### Extract Daily DAYMET
-The Extract Daily DAYMET function processes data from DAYMET and extracts specific daily metrics for given geographic points and dates.
-Provide point spatial data, a column representing date as POSIXct,
+The Extract Daily DAYMET function processes data from DAYMET and extracts specific daily metrics for given geographic points and dates.To use this function, you need to provide the following inputs:

+1. **XYdata**: Spatial data representing the geographic points for which you want to extract daily DAYMET metrics.
+2. **datesname**: Indicate the name of the column representing date as POSIXct.
-desired DAYMET metrics (prcp, swe, tmax or tmin) to run our daily DAYMET function.
-The function extracts metric values for the provided points.
+3. **Metrics**: Specify the metrics you are interested in (prcp, swe, tmax or tmin) .
+4. **num_cores**: Number of cores to use for parallel processing.
+If no value is defined, the function will auto detect how many cores are available on your machine.

 ```
 #Sample data